fenago/next-level-python-big-data/bigdata-with-pyspark/lab_1.md

 [365], which is the number of days in a year.
 Then, we call a [collect()] function to make sure that Spark executes on this [lambda] call.
 Lastly, we print out [df\_ visitors\_yearly].
-Now, we have Spark working on this computation on our synthetic data behind the scenes, while this is simply a Python operation.

 Spark shell